Should You Invest in Vertiv Holdings Co (VRT) Now?

 VRT’s Market Performance

-Vertiv Holdings Co (VRT) has experienced a 6.08% rise in stock performance for the past week, with a 47.23% rise in the past month, and a 82.66% rise in the past quarter.
-The volatility ratio for the week is 3.87%, and the volatility levels for the past 30 days are at 3.96% for VRT.
-The simple moving average for the past 20 days is 12.84% for VRT’s stock, with a 64.70% simple moving average for the past 200 days.
+VRT’s stock has risen by 4.78% in the past week, with a monthly rise of 28.34% and a quarterly rise of 79.49%.
+The volatility ratio for the week is 3.27% while the volatility levels for the last 30 days are 3.36% for Vertiv Holdings Co The simple moving average for the past 20 days is 12.38% for VRT’s stock, with a 68.07% simple moving average for the past 200 days.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at VRT starting from Liang Stephen, who purchase 35,001 shares at the price of $21.18 back on Jun 09.
-After this action, Liang Stephen now owns 105,814 shares of Vertiv Holdings Co, valued at $741,321 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at VRT starting from O’ Doherty Philip, who sale 1,897,146 shares at the price of $24.02 back on Jun 29.
+After this action, O’ Doherty Philip now owns 14,378,211 shares of Vertiv Holdings Co, valued at $45,569,447 using the latest closing price.

 Stock Fundamentals for VRT